 Our aim is to provide comprehensive training in the field of ageing research.
 We offer a unique curriculum with an emphasis on basic scientific logic, critical thinking, but centred on the exciting current research into the biology of ageing and age-related disease, combined with an individual career mentoring programme.

-During a yearly on-site Selection Week in Cologne, our faculty offers an intensive introductory overview of the research projects.
-Thereafter, candidates can visit up to 5 laboratories of their choice.
-Up to 12 candidates are selected for the 3-year programme that starts individually between June 15 and October 1.
+During a yearly Recruitment Week in Cologne, our faculty offers an intensive introductory overview of the proposed research projects.
+Thereafter, candidates can visit the laboratories of their choice.
+Up to 12 candidates are selected for the 3-year programme that starts individually between July 1 and October 1.
 In October there is a common Welcome Week for the new CGA PhD students.